vleue/polyanya/README.md

 * collinear optimisation, when a search node root and interval are all on a same line
 * triangle optimisation, when searching in a triangle polygon
 * when an intersection is very close to a vertex, it sometimes generates an extra slim search node
+* searching start and end nodes is costlier

 Compiling this crate with feature `stats` will output almost the same level of information as the default cpp implementation output.